-The presence of Qurayya painted ware, made in the final quarter of the second millennium BCE, documents trade contacts with the Qurayya Oasis, Timna, and the Araba valley in the northwest.
+The presence of Qurayya painted ware, made in the final quarter of the second millennium BCE, documents trade contacts with the Qurayya Oasis, the copper mine area of Timna, and the Araba valley in the northwest.
 The Taymanites may have sold dates, alum, and rock salt (found in a saline depression in the neighborhood) and may have received copper in return.
-A hieroglyphic rock inscription with the name of the Egyptian king Ramesses III (r.
-1184-1152) suggests that Egyptian merchants knew how to find Tayma, but the oasis had been inhabited since the third millennium BCE.
+A hieroglyphic rock inscription with the name of the Egyptian king Ramesses III (r.1184-1152) suggests that Egyptian merchants knew how to find Tayma, but the oasis had been inhabited since the third millennium BCE.

 The first unambiguous reference to Tayma can be found in the “Suhu Annals”, which mention how an Assyrian governor named Ninurta-Kudurri-Usur captures a merchant caravan from Tayma and the kingdom of Saba (in Arabia Felix, modern Yemen).note[Suhu Annals (=CoS 2.115B) iv.26b’-38’.]
 This text can be dated to the mid-eighth century BCE and the caravan was seized near the river Euphrates.